clinical-data-mining/msk_cdm/README.md

 # Core MSK Clinical Data Mining group code.

+Possible new home for cdm-utilities with more flexible package layout/structure

 ## Using/installing this repo.

 The simplest way to use this repo is to set up a conda env or environment of your choice